 (-16.986 °C, 350.1MPa), ice Ih and ice-two (-34.7 °C,

 212.9 MPa) and ice-two and ice-five (-24.3 °C, 344.3 MPa).

-The dielectric constant of ice-three is about 117.
+The relative permittivity (dielectric constant) of ice-three is about 117.

 Note that in this structural diagram the hydrogen

 bonding is ordered whereas in reality it is random (obeying